Showing posts with label Reverend Liz Luoma. Show all posts

 Tuesday, November 18, 2014

 Even though I am a student of A Course in Miracles, I regularly attend a Science of Mind church.
-My minister there, Rev. Liz Luoma, loves to refer to us all as adorable little packages of God.
-We're all in different adorable packages, but underneath, we're really all just the same thing.
+My minister, Rev. Liz Luoma, likes to refer to us all as adorable little packages of God.
+We’re all in different “packages,” but underneath, we are all the same essence.

-Last month when everyone was thinking about Halloween and costumes, she likened these packages to costumes.
-When we come here to live on earth, we take on a costume (or a role or character), and we develop it and refine it throughout our lives.
-In fact, our entire lives become about creating every little facet, characteristic, preference and circumstance for that very character.
+Last month, during the Halloween season, she likened these packages to costumes.
+When we live on earth, we take on a costume (or role or character) and develop it over a lifetime.
+Our entire lives become a process of refining this character—often haunted by egoic fears and shadows.

 Which costume have you chosen?

-Our lives here on earth are just like that.
-We get caught up in the fantasy and we forget who we really are.
+Our lives on earth are similar.
+We get caught in the haunted illusions and forget our true selves.

-Drop the costumes to forgive-- Forgiving requires that we simply drop those costumes for a moment.
-There is a larger part of us and it is not here in this silly playground of costumes.
-We must back up for a moment and see both ourselves and our trespasser in our true states.
-We must know that both of us are really only Love.
-We are exactly the same and we are always One in God.
+Forgiving requires that we simply drop those egoic costumes for a moment.
+There is a larger part of us and it is not here in this false Halloween-like world of costumes.
+We must remember that everyone is really only Love and always One in God.

 Forgiveness is the act of accepting that people come here to this 3D earth and put on a costume and do silly things.
 They are deluded, they have simply forgotten who they really are.
 When we forgive, we remember for them, who they really are.